BR0kEN-/TqExtension/docs/examples/EMAIL.md

 ### Testing sending letters

 Scenarios, which will use steps for testing emails, should be tagged with `@email` tag.
+If you want to use IMAP, then `@imap` tag should be added.

 ```gherkin
 @email